 All residents who reside within this area are considered members of CDDF, and therefore receive votes at the annual general meeting, and those aged over the age of 16 are welcome to join the board of trustees.

 CDDF puts the community at the forefront of all its projects, run for and by the community, they encourage civic pride and community spirit.
-CDDF volunteers help to run the Heart of Galloway Visitor Centre, the Castle Douglas Town Shop, the Stepping Stones Foodbank and help write and deliver the Castle Douglas Journal.
+CDDF volunteers help to run the Heart of Galloway Visitor Centre, the Castle Douglas Town Shop, Stepping Stones Community Larder and Pantry, Stewartry Community Garden and help to write and deliver the Castle Douglas Journal.
 CDDF is also involved in running the local Men’s Shed, and an environmental action group: EcoCD.
 These groups strive to provide opportunities to build confidence and skills amongst the citizens of Castle Douglas so that the town can thrive, grow, and innovate.

 Men’s Shed Group.
-Eco CD.
+Stewartry Community Garden.
 Town Shop Volunteers.

 CDDF fulfils its aims through its organisation of a busy calendar of civic events; from the full week of activities during the town’s civic week, to the monthly producer’s market.
 CDDF creates a hub of activity for the community that is accessible to all.
 Even though Covid-19 and the subsequent lockdowns CDDF has aimed to create events and opportunities for the community through the formation of its environmental action group ‘Eco CD’, which has hosted an online Climate Café’s and put together the opportunity for all local primary aged children to grow their own lettuce, and by putting together a socially distanced Easter Egg hunt in the towns’ shop windows.